oracle-livelabs/goldengate/ggsa-pipeline/create-ggsa-deployment/create-ggsa-deployment.md

     ![Assigned connection to SourceATP](./images/assign_connection_dlg.png " ")

-7. Repeat Task 4, steps 5-6, to also assign connections **Kafka** and **GoldenGate** to the deployment.
+7. Repeat the previous step to assign the **Kafka** and **GoldenGate** connections to the deployment.
 Wait for all assignments to become active.

     ![Assigned connections to GGSA](./images/list_assignments.png " ")